Project Little Oneroa

 $40 septic tank check!

 With the support of Project Little Oneroa, Waiheke Local Board and Greenacres Waiheke 100 Waiheke properties can access a 50% discount on a septic tank check.
 Book now to avoid missing out!

 The septic tank can be used to show compliance under the Auckland Unitary Plan for primary systems and can be used as a health check for secondary and tertiary systems.
-During the check service providers can unblock drains, assess drainage fields, clean filters, purge lines, sludge measurements, assess system health and troubleshoot.
-Post check report and provide details of suitable repair people if necessary and will also use the time to show people how to better maintain and manage their systems.
+During the check service, providers can unblock drains, assess drainage fields, clean filters, purge lines, sludge measurements, and assess system health and troubleshoot.
+Post check they will report and provide details of suitable specialists if necessary and also use the time to show people, how to better maintain and manage their systems.
 Up to 1 hour on site.

 For info contact firstname.lastname@example.org or call 372 2915